 If someone raises a serious issue in your comment section, kindly ask them to send you a direct message in Instagram so that you can help resolve the issue.
 This creates more of a one-on-one environment and gets the negativity out of your public feed.

-Currently, some 1 billion people use Instagram.
+No marketing strategy for Instgram is complete without paid ads.
+Consider again that 1 billion people use Instagram.
+That number offers quite a potential for your brand.
 Instagram's ad platform and audience targeting tools provide access to that audience.
 It can be used to expose people to your brand, generate new leads, and motivate people to use your brand.

 Formats for Instagram ads can be used in many ways and include:

 Each ad format offers a number of call to action options, including Contact Us, Book Now, Download, and Learn More, depending on what you choose to promote.

 You can access the ad platform within Instagram itself, or, if you'd rather, through the Facebook Ad Manager.

 14. Post on a Regular Schedule